-Impact of the coronavirus ripples across Asia: ‘it has been quiet, like a cemetery’
+Impact of the coronavirus ripples across Asia: ‘It has been quiet, like a cemetery’

 >>Patrick Scott, The New York Times

-The Arishiyama Bamboo Forest, one of the most visited sites in Kyoto, Japan, was quiet enough to hear the bamboo creaking in the wind.
+The Arashiyama Bamboo Forest, one of the most visited sites in Kyoto, Japan, was quiet enough to hear the bamboo creaking in the wind.

 The Ngong Ping 360 cable cars in Hong Kong, which hover over Lantau Island and take passengers to a famous Buddha statue, hung motionless and empty.